sashakolpakov/dire-jax/tests/README.md

 # DiRe-JAX Testing

-This directory contains tests for the DiRe-JAX package.
+This directory contains tests for both JAX and PyTorch backends of DiRe-JAX.

 ## Unit Tests